CallHandling/freeswitch-scala-esl/README.md

 ```

-I should credit https://github.com/danbarua/NEventSocket for some inspiration for this, I had used this library and found it useful in a .NET project and am taking sopme basic inspiration for design / structure from this.
+I should credit https://github.com/danbarua/NEventSocket for some inspiration for this, I had used this library and found it useful in a .NET project and am taking some basic inspiration for design / structure from this.